ffalt/aufschreib/README.md

 ##Purpose

-This is my playground for learning using *node js* as a server and building svg charts with *d3*.
+This is my playground for learning to use *node js* as a server and build svg charts with *d3*.
 It's not tested on production server, so be warned.

 *What it should do:*